 Is there any type of award or recognition the Soldiers can receive for their performance during Basic Training?
-Yes, every cycle, with input from the Drill Sergeants, the Commander selects one Soldier to receive the Commanding General's Award for Excellence.
-The next best Soldier, based on performance, is designated as the recipient of the Association of the U.S. Army award.
-Those who score expert on the rifle qualification and the high scorers on the PT test receive recognition.
+Yes, every cycle, with input from Sergeants, the Commander selects one Soldier to receive the Commanding General's Award for Excellence.
+The next best Soldier, based on performance during as the recipient of the Association of the U.S. Army award.
+Those who score expert on the rifle qualification and the high scorers on the receive recognition.
 So, there are quite a few opportunities that your Soldier can strive to achieve.